-Spicy Lao cucumber salad (Tum Tang) is a salty, savory, sweet, tangy dish that is easy to put together for a quick healthy, tasty meal.
-The salad has extra flavors and crunchy textures that will delight your tastebuds!
+Spicy Isaan cucumber salad (Tum Tang) is a salty, savory, sweet, tangy dish that is easy to put together for a quick, healthy, tasty meal.
+The salad has extra flavors and crunchy textures that delight your taste buds!
 It's a perfect side dish or served as a main meal!

 Jump to:

-Spicy Lao papaya salad or tum thang has the same flavor profiles as the Thai and Lao Papaya salad or Tum Mak Hoong.
+Spicy Issan papaya salad or tum thang has the same flavor profiles as Thai and Lao Papaya salad or Tum Mak Hoong.
 However, the Lao Som tum tends to have spicier and stronger flavors with added fermented fish sauce, Pla Ra.
-A potent sauce that may take your nose bud for a spin if it's your first time cooking with it.
+It's a potent sauce that may take your nose bud for a spin if it's your first time cooking.
 Be open-minded.
-You'll hardly notice the smell once it's all blended in together.
+You'll hardly notice the smell once it's all blended.

 Why this Recipe Works